 - I There are available generic forms of TDF, which instead of fumarate use phosphate, maleate, and succinate salts.
 They can be used interchangeably.
-In certain countries, TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate) - II EFV: not to be given if history of suicide attempts or mental illness; not active against HIV-2 and HIV-1 group O strains - III ABC contraindicated if HLA-B57:01 positive.
-Even if HLA-B57:01 negative, counselling on HSR risk still mandatory.
-ABC should be used with caution in PLWH with a high CVD risk (> 20%) - IV DTG should be dosed 50 mg bid when given with rifampicin - V RAL 400 or 800 mg bid.
+In certain countries, TDF is labelled as 245 mg rather than 300 mg to reflect the amount of the prodrug (tenofovir disoproxil) rather than the fumarate salt (tenofovir disoproxil fumarate) - II EFV: not to be given if history of suicide attempts or mental illness; not active against HIV-2 and HIV-1 group O strains - III ABC contraindicated if HLA-B\57:01 positive.
+Even if HLA-B\57:01 negative, counselling on HSR risk still mandatory.
+ABC should be used with caution in PLWH with a high CVD risk (> 10%) - IV DTG should be dosed 50 mg bid when given with rifampicin since rifampicin lowers DTG exposure - V RAL 400 or 800 mg bid.
 With RAL 400 bid a large phase 3 study showed non-inferiority at week 24 but failed to show non-inferiority at week 48.
-With 800 mg bid only limited date from a phase 2 study with potential increases in liver toxicity [19] - VI See table 2 for guidance on antiretroviral and rifabutin dosing page 21
+With 800 mg bid only limited date from a phase 2 study with potential increases in liver toxicity [22] - VI See table 2 for guidance on antiretroviral and rifabutin dosing page 21